up9inc/mockintosh/Configuring.md

 *Note: It's also possible to not define the `hostname`.
 In that case the service occupies the whole port* *alternatively, one can define two service with different hostnames on the same port number.*

-The fields of an endpoint is shown below:
+The fields of an endpoint are shown below:

 ```yaml
 endpoints: # List of the endpoints in your microservice